Learning objective

 What should you do if someone enters your personal space without your permission?

 "Sometimes if people enter our personal space bubble without permission it can make us feel uncomfortable or scared.
 We all have a right to feel safe at all times.
-When you feel uncomfortable or scared you can talk to someone you trust like a teacher or parent."
+When you feel uncomfortable or scared you can talk to someone you trust like a teacher or parent or another adult you trust."

 Health promoting schools